wuyichen24/system-design-knowledge/components/Database.md

 #### Relational databases
 - **Key points**
    - Relational databases are based on the relational model, which organizes data into tables with rows and columns.
+   - Relational databases is suitable for storing structured data.
 - **Pros**
    - *Structured data*
       - Data in relational databases is stored in tables with a predefined schema, enforcing a consistent structure throughout the database.